ghattab/ghattab.github.io/positions.md

 The positions are planned for three years.
 There is a possibility for an indefinite appointment.
 For further information, please contact me.

 <br/>
-Applicants must have completed their doctorate in the past five years.
 Candidates are invited to send their application including a cover letter describing your experience, interests, and suitability for the position and a curriculum vitae with a list of publications.